mcelro4/ethics_fall2025/_pages/about.md

 ---
 What topics are you currently interested in researching, or have already done in your major studies.

-Topics I am currently interested are cybersecurity and Data analytics.
+Topics I am currently interested in are cybersecurity and Data analytics.

 What topics are you interested in learning about regarding ethics.

-I am interested in the ethics behind using AI in healthcare and business models/oppertunites.
-What are the pros and cons of using advanced AI in corperate America, the health industry, and the U.S. Military?
+I am interested in ethics behind using AI in healthcare and business models/oppertunites.
+What are the pros and cons of using advanced AI in corperate America, health industries, and the U.S. Military?

 Personal Life
 ---